Level AI Full-Stack Software Engineer Salary | ₹3.13M-₹3.78M+ | Levels.fyi

 The median Full-Stack Software Engineer compensation in India package at Level AI totals ₹3.15M per year.
-View the base salary, stock, and bonus breakdowns for Level AI's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Level AI's total compensation packages.
 Last updated: 10/7/2025

 Company